Why should teachers follow children’s literature awards, prizes and shortlists?

 - Hans Christian Andersen Awards – Named after the acclaimed Danish author, the Hans Christian Andersen Awards recognize outstanding contributions to children’s literature globally, honouring authors and illustrators whose work continues Andersen’s legacy of storytelling that transcends cultural boundaries.

-- Inclusive Books for Children awards – for new babies and toddler, picture books and children’s fiction books that include ethnic minority, disabled, neurodiverse or LGBTQIA+ characters.
+- Inclusive Books for Children awards – for new babies and toddlers, picture books and children’s fiction books that include ethnic minority, disabled, neurodiverse or LGBTQIA+ characters.
+Previous shortlists can be viewed here.

 - Indie Book Awards – these awards feature categories for children’s fiction and picture books judged by panels of independent booksellers.